gurleen26/Assignments-/README.md

 Day-4 assignment -->
-     Define a Book class with a constructor to initialise its properties (title, author, year),      and a method displayInfo.
+     Define a Book class with a constructor to initialise its properties (title, author, year),and a method displayInfo.

+Day-5 assignment -->
+    Student Management System